skraftarcher/archerlabwebsite/content/People.md

 ## Former lab members
 Although we're sad not to work with them every day we're very proud of our former lab members and the amazing things they're doing now!

+*Finella Campanino, former MSc Student*, is now at University of Florida pursuing her PhD in Benthic Community Ecology

+*Samantha Schlegel, former REU Student*, is finishing up their undergraduate degree at University of Tampa

+*Mackenzie Plowman, former REU Student*, is finishing up their undergraduate degree at Shenandoah University

+*Mikel Vaughan-Coston, former REU Student*, is finishing up their undergraduate degree at University of Michigan

 *Haley Crawford, former REU Student*, is continuing their undergraduate degree at USF

 *Philina English, former Postdoctoral Researcher*, is now a Biologist with Fisheries and Oceans Canada